Our rating(3.5/5)

 Passable (3.1/5)

-Creating a transaction doesn’t have the most intuitive user flow.
+Creating a transaction doesn’t have the most intuitive user flow with the card reader.
 You have to find the payment feature in the app, which is primarily for business account features.
 The product library and features like multiple currencies are useful, though.

 We were occasionally locked out of the card reader feature after not using the app for a few months, so the feature requires active use.